The Pianist (2002 film): Production

+Development and casting

 The story had deep connections with director Roman Polanski because he escaped from the Kraków Ghetto as a child after the death of his mother.
 He ended up living in a Polish farmer's barn until the war's end.
 His father almost died in the camps, but they reunited after the end of World War II.

 Joseph Fiennes was Polanski's first choice for the lead role, but he turned it down due to a previous commitment to a theatrical role.
-Over 1,400 actors auditioned for the role of Szpilman at a casting call in London.
-Unsatisfied with all who tried, Polanski sought to cast Adrien Brody, whom he saw as ideal for the role during their first meeting in Paris.
+Over 1,400 actors auditioned for the role of Szpilman at a casting call in London, but Polanski was unsatisfied with all who tried.
+Eventually, Polanski watched Harrison's Flowers (2000), and then Polanski decided to offer Adrien Brody the leading role during their first meeting in Paris.

+Filming

 Principal photography on The Pianist began on 9 February 2001 in Babelsberg Studio in Potsdam, Germany.
 The Warsaw Ghetto and the surrounding city were recreated on the backlot of Babelsberg Studio as they would have looked during the war.
 Old Soviet Army barracks were used to create the ruined city, as they were going to be destroyed anyway.

 The first scenes of the film were shot at the old army barracks.
 Soon after, the film crew moved to a villa in Potsdam, which served as the house where Szpilman meets Hosenfeld.
 On 2 March 2001, filming then moved to an abandoned Soviet military hospital in Beelitz, Germany.
 The scenes that featured German soldiers destroying a Warsaw hospital with flamethrowers were filmed there.
 On 15 March, filming finally moved to Babelsberg Studios.
 The first scene shot at the studio was the complex and technically demanding scene in which Szpilman witnesses the ghetto uprising.

 Filming at the studios ended on 26 March, and moved to Warsaw on 29 March.
 The rundown district of Praga was chosen for filming because of its abundance of original buildings.
 The art department built onto these original buildings, re-creating World War II-era Poland with signs and posters from the period.
 Additional filming also took place around Warsaw.
 The Umschlagplatz scene where Szpilman, his family, and hundreds of other Jews wait to be taken to the extermination camps was filmed at the National Defence University of Warsaw.

 Principal photography ended in July 2001, and was followed by months of post-production in Paris.